-- Debt snowball: To use this approach, list debts by balance, smallest to largest.
-Make the minimum payment toward all your largest debts and throw as much as you can toward the smallest balance initially.
-As the months go by, you will pay off your smallest debts, freeing up those monthly payments to go toward other debts on the list.
+- Debt snowball: To use the debt snowball, list debts by balance, smallest to largest.
+Make the minimum payment toward all your largest debts and throw as much as you can toward the smallest balance.
+As the months go by, you will pay off your smallest debts, freeing up those monthly payments to go toward other, larger debts on the list.
 Those early wins will hopefully motivate you to keep going.

 The debt avalanche method has an advantage since you’ll save money on interest when you pay off the highest-interest debts first.
 On the flip side, the debt snowball method provides a psychological boost, since you get to shed smaller debts sooner.

 Work On Improving Your Credit Score

-It’s also smart to focus on improving your credit score: A better score may help you qualify for a balance transfer card down the line.
+It’s also smart to focus on improving your credit score.
+A better credit score may help you qualify for a balance transfer card down the line.
 In fact, paying off debt is one of the best steps you can take to boost your score.
 When you pay down balances, you lower your credit utilization or the amount of debt you have relative to your credit limit—a factor that makes up 30% of your FICO score.

 Other steps you can take to improve your credit score include paying all your bills early or on time, only opening new credit accounts when you absolutely need to, and keeping old accounts open in order to maximize the length of your credit history.

 Consider a Debt Consolidation Loan

-Finally, consider a personal loan for debt consolidation if you think you can get approved (use our calculator below to figure out potential monthly payments).
+Finally, consider a personal loan for debt consolidation, but only if you think you can get approved (use our calculator below to figure out potential monthly payments).
 You may struggle to qualify for one, especially at competitive interest rates, if your credit isn’t in the good-to-excellent range.
 But it may be possible.

 Personal loans for debt consolidation come with a fixed monthly payment and a fixed repayment timeline.
 This means you’ll pay the same amount each month, and you’ll know exactly when you’ll be debt-free.